Visallll/Advance_program_G4/README.md

-# ML multiclass- classification service
+# ML multiclass- classification services

 ## About the project
 This project consists of the Machine Learning service for image